YixiaoZhang/COMP6245-Foundations-of-Machine-Learning/README.md

 # COMP6245-Foundations-of-Machine-Learning

-Labs reports and assessment report of COMP6245 at University of Southampton
+There are labs reports and assessment report of COMP6245 Ffoundations of Machine Learning at University of Southampton.

+If you like it, please give me a STAR!